 OSHA classification of signs:

-Next time you walk past a safety sign, take a moment to fully appreciate the message and understand the role it plays in preventing injuries and death.
+Next time you walk past a safety sign, take a moment to appreciate the message fully and understand its role in preventing injuries and death.

 With millions of positive coronavirus cases in America, this pandemic continues to change the world as we know it.
 New challenges to not only keep businesses, workers, customers, and the public safe but also to reduce the impact of COVID-19 are continuous reminders that we all have a significant role in preventing the spread of this virus.